felipecaputo/git-project-manager/README.md

     {
         "gitProjectManager.maxDepthRecursion": 4
     }

 In version 0.1.10 we also added the **"gitProjectManager.checkRemoteOrigin"** configuration that allows users to not check remote repository origin to improve performance

     {
         "gitProjectManager.checkRemoteOrigin": false
     }

-Added in version 0.1.12, you can configure the behavior when opening a project if it'll be opened in the same window or in a new window:
+Added in version 0.1.12, you can configure the behavior when opening a project if it'll be opened in the same window or in a new window. (*this option is ignored if there aren't any opened folders in current window*)):

     {
         "gitProjectManager.openInNewWindow": false
     }

 ## Participate